LA Galaxy: Early years (1996–2000)

 LA Galaxy is one of the 10 founding clubs in Major League Soccer.
 The name "Galaxy" was derived from Los Angeles being home to the "stars" of Hollywood.
 The team began competing in the first season of the then-new league, which took place in 1996.

 In the inaugural season, the Galaxy finished first in the Western Conference and contested the first MLS Cup final, finishing as runners-up to D.C.
 United.
 In 1997, they started 1–7, but went 15–9 for the rest of the season to qualify for the playoffs.
 The Galaxy ended up second in their conference, losing to the Dallas Burn.
 In 1998, the Galaxy left off on a streak, eventually finishing 24–8.
 The Galaxy defeated the Dallas Burn, 9–3 on aggregate.
-They lost in the semi-final to the Chicago Fire, 5–1 on aggregate.
+They lost in the semi-final to the Chicago Fire 5–1 on aggregate.

 The Galaxy again finished first in the Western Conference in 1999, with a final record of 20–12, with a win in the CONCACAF Champions' Cup, but lost to D.C.
 United again 2–0.
 The 2000 season had the Galaxy in second in the Western Division, at 14–10–8.
 Despite this, they lost to the Kansas City Wizards after a tied aggregate and a sudden-death game.
-Los Angeles won the CONCACAF Champions' Cup that same year, one of three American clubs to win the tournament.
+The Galaxy won the CONCACAF Champions' Cup that same year, one of three American clubs to have won the tournament.

 2001 was another successful year for Los Angeles, winning the Open Cup and scoring 1,000 all-time points, and with Cobi Jones scoring the 300th goal, but again they fell short by being defeated by Landon Donovan and the San Jose Earthquakes.
 Again the club clinched first in the Western Conference with a 16–9–3 record, their fifth time being first.
-Los Angeles were to take part in FIFA's Club World Cup as Concacaf champions from the previous year, but the tournament was canceled that year.
+The Galaxy were set to take part in FIFA Club World Championship as CONCACAF champions from the previous year, but the tournament was canceled.